Yevgeny Primakov Jr.: Journalistic career (2000–2017)

-Political career (2017-2020)
+Political career (2017–2020)

 On March 20, 2017, Primakov was approved as a member of the Civic Chamber from 2017 to 2020 by the presidential quota.

 In May 2017, he became an adviser to the Chairman of the State Duma Vyacheslav Volodin on international issues and humanitarian projects.

 In 2018, he was a trustee of the Russian presidential candidate Vladimir Putin.

-State Duma (2018-2020)
+State Duma (2018–2020)

 In April 2018, Primakov announced his participation in the United Russia primary election for the State Duma by-election in the Balashov constituency.
 Primakov won the primary on June 4, gaining 72.3% of the vote.
 He was elected to the State Duma on 9 September 2018 on a Single Electoral Day.
 He was a member of the State Duma Committee on International Affairs.

 On 25 June 2020, he resigned due to being appointed in a diplomatic position.

-Diplomatic career (2020-present)
+Diplomatic career (2020–present)

 On 25 June 2020, he was appointed as head of the Federal Agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation (Rossotrudnichestvo).

 On 20 May 2021, he accepted the offer to lead the Program committee of the international youth Forum Russia — Africa : whats next? on MGIMO base.

-In April 2022, the Moscow Times reported that Primakov had stated that the Z and V military symbols as used by the Russian military during the 2022 Russian invasion of Ukraine were “symbols of the very liberation of Ukraine from the obvious evil of terrorists and bandits.”
+In April 2022, the Moscow Times reported that Primakov had stated that the Z and V military symbols as used by the Russian military during the 2022 Russian invasion of Ukraine were "symbols of the very liberation of Ukraine from the obvious evil of terrorists and bandits".

 On 25 February 2023, the European Union imposed sanctions against Primakov as head of the Federal Agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation (Rossotrudnichestvo), which seeks to consolidating public perception of the occupied Ukrainian territories as Russian, and for manifesting support for Russia's war of aggression against Ukraine.

+On 12 February 2025, Russian President Vladimir Putin awarded the Order of Honor to Yevgeny Primakov.